justTreme/react-animated-color-background/README.md

 npm install react-animated-color-background
 ```

-Then import the `motion` component:
+Then import the `GradientBackground` component:

 ```jsx
 import { GradientBackground } from "react-animated-color-background"